jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 how to make a python test driven development environment automatically
 ********************************************************************************************

-You made it this far and have become the greatest programmer in the world.
+You made it this far and have become `the greatest programmer in the world`_.
 To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ that has all the commands it took to get here, then I can use it to make a `Test Driven Development`_ Environment anytime I want and not have to remember every step of the process

 * I exit the tests in the terminal_ by pressing ``ctrl+c`` on the keyboard
 * I leave the `virtual environment`_